binkley/modern-java-practices/README.md

 ### Tips

-* For Maven projects, Failsafe shares the version number with Surefire.
+* For Maven projects, Apache maintains Failsafe and Surefire plugins as a pair, and share the same version numbers.
   This project uses a shared `maven-testing-plugins.version` property
 * Baeldung
   has [a good introduction article](https://www.baeldung.com/maven-failsafe-plugin)